Analysis | Who should Washington target in free agency? Here are some high-priced and bargain options.

 Washington should be in a strong position for free agency.
-Over the Cap projects the team will have about $52 million in salary cap space, fourth-most in the NFL, once it officially releases quarterback Alex Smith.
+The website Over the Cap projects the team will have about $52 million in salary cap space, fourth-most in the NFL, once it officially releases quarterback Alex Smith.
 Some teams view free agency as inefficient — the competition for a limited number of high-caliber players often forces teams to overpay — but there could be hidden value this year.
 Because the salary cap is lower as a result of the NFL’s revenue losses during the pandemic, teams may have to shed salaries of more quality veteran players than usual.

 The legal negotiating period for unrestricted free agents begins March 15, and deals can become official March 17 at 4 p.m., the start of the new league year.
 Here are notable players Washington could target.